world-class/compass/README.md

 # Compass
  Compass is a suite of tools being developed for students enrolled in the University of London BSc in Computer Science online degree.
-It is hosted at [worldclass-compass.com](https://worldclass-compass.com).
+A demo version is hosted at [compass-reviews.herokuapp.com](https://compass-reviews.herokuapp.com/courses).

  ## Current Features